Morales Party Claims Win as Bolivia Seems to Shift Back Left

 To win in the first round, a candidate needs more than 50% of the vote, or 40% with a lead of at least 10 percentage points over the second-place candidate.
 The independent counts, sponsored by the Catholic Church and civic groups, indicated Arce had a little over 50% of the vote and a roughly 20-point advantage over centrist former President Carlos Mesa, who acknowledged defeat.

-The formal official count at midafternoon had Arce a few thousand votes ahead of Mesa, at nearly 40% to just under 39%.
-Only about 30% of the ballots had been tallied, but those votes appeared to be largely from urban areas rather than the rural heartlands that have been the base of support for Morales and his movement.
+The formal official count showed Arce and Mesa in a close race for much of Monday, but by the night Arce was pulling away.
+With about 40% of ballots counted, Arce had over 45% and Mesa had about 35%.
+The early counted votes appeared to be largely from urban areas rather than the rural heartlands that have been the base of support for Morales and his movement.
 Officials said final results could take days.

 Arce, who oversaw a surge in growth and a sharp reduction in poverty as Morales’ economy minister for more than a decade, will struggle to reignite that growth.
 The boom in prices for Bolivia's mineral exports that helped feed that progress has faded, and the new coronavirus has hit impoverished, landlocked Bolivia harder than almost any other country on a per capita basis.
 Nearly 8,400 of its 11.6 million people have died of COVID-19.